 While women have always been integral to scientific and technological advancements, their contributions were often overlooked or underestimated.
 However, in recent years, the tide has turned.
 With the rise of influential programs, groundbreaking projects, and high-profile role models, women in STEM are now more visible than ever.
 They are leading the charge, solving some of the most pressing global challenges, and proving that diversity drives progress.
 In this post, we’ll spotlight 10 inspiring women in STEM fields who are changing the world in 2025.
 These incredible individuals are paving the way for future generations of women to pursue careers in science, technology, engineering, and mathematics, and they’re doing so with passion, purpose, and unwavering commitment.
 Whether you’re looking for inspiration or simply want to learn more about the women making history in STEM today, these profiles will leave you amazed and motivated.

-Profiles of 10 Inspiring Women in STEM
+10 Inspiring Women in STEM Making a Global Impact in 2026

 1. Aisha Bowe – Aerospace Engineer and Entrepreneur